evansm7/vftool/README.md

 It's intended to be the simplest possible invocation of this framework, whilst allowing configuration for:
 - Amount of memory
 - Number of VCPUs
-- Attached disc image, CDROM image (AKA a read-only disc image), or neither
+- Attached disc images, CDROM images (AKA a read-only disc image), or neither
 - Initrd, or no initrd)
 - kernel
 - kernel commandline